 APA style is the most common citation format in the social sciences.
-It is also the required writing style for most papers in EDP (and for any masters and/or dissertation requirements at the university).
-The basics of this writing format will not be a focus of this course.
-You are strongly encouraged to consult the APA manual and APA style online resources, however.
+It is also the required writing style for most papers in EDP (and for any masters and/or dissertation requirements at the university), and for most professional presentation and publication purposes.
+Yet, the particulars of APA style will not be a focus of this course.
+You are strongly encouraged to consult the APA manual and APA style online resources if you do not purchase the APA Publication Manual.